 On FindaGrave.com, thousands of volunteers contribute information from gravestones, including dates of birth and death, spouses names, and even sometimes gravestone photos, obituaries and family notes.
 A pay site such as Ancestry.com may prove helpful after you’ve gotten your feet wet with genealogy research.
 For a beginner, though, it’s not necessary.

-Whether you’re a beginner or advanced genealogy researcher, you’d probably find ancestral genetic testing quite fascinating.
+Whether you’re a beginner or advanced genealogy researcher, you’d probably find ancestral DNA testing quite fascinating.
 It does cost a bit of money, but I was blown away by my own test results.

 You Need to Visit Other States (or Countries) for Genealogy Research